What Makes a Great Email Marketing Analytics Report

 6. Tell a Story of What’s Happening and Tie It Into The Bigger Picture

-Your client likely has multiple campaigns (such as Google Ads or Facebook Ads) running in conjunction with their email marketing efforts.
-As a result, you’ll find a relationship between all moving parts, and it’s essential to factor these factors into their email marketing results.
+Your client likely has multiple campaigns (such as Google Ads or Facebook Ads) running in conjunction with their email efforts.
+As a result, you’ll find a relationship between all moving parts, and it’s essential to factor these factors into their overall results.

-For example, a press campaign highlighting your client’s recent award-winning product may significantly boost website traffic.
-In turn, it may have resulted in increased newsletter signups and subsequent online purchases.
+For example, a press campaign highlighting your client’s recent award-winning product may significantly boost web traffic, as seen in Google Analytics data.
+In turn, it may have resulted in increased newsletter signups and overall conversion rate.

-By adopting a practice of data storytelling and tying in key happenings from other related campaigns, you’ll create an effective email marketing analytics report that provides holistic value.
+By adopting a practice of data storytelling and tying in key happenings from other related campaigns, you’ll create email marketing reports that provides holistic value.

 7. Set Up Internal Tasks to Keep Tabs on Progress and Ensure Accountability

-To ensure your client’s email marketing reporting runs smoothly, you’ll need a way to keep your agency staff accountable and ensure things stay on track.
-And what better way to do that than creating an internal to-do list housed in the same place as your client’s analytics?
+To ensure your client’s reporting process runs smoothly, you’ll need a way to keep your agency staff accountable and ensure things stay on track.
+What better way to do that than creating an internal to-do list housed in the same place as your client’s digital marketing analytics?

-Don’t get lost in a flurry of Post-Its– creating tasks is a systematic way to keep the ball rolling and steer your clients closer to email marketing success.
+Don’t get lost in a flurry of Post-Its– creating tasks is a systematic way to keep the ball rolling and steer your clients closer to success.

 AgencyAnalytics Tasks Feature

-Automation is your agency’s best friend, especially when it comes to email marketing reporting.
+Automation is every email marketer and agency’s best friend, especially when it comes to reporting.

 Not only will it save you time in the long haul, but it will also provide a sustainable way to scale marketing efforts.
-Setting a schedule will also remove the worry of wondering, ‘Did I send that email marketing report on time?’
-It also lets your client know when to expect their email marketing analytics overview.
+Setting a schedule will also remove the worry of wondering, ‘Did I send that report on time?’

 AgencyAnalytics Email Marketing Report Schedule